MUH888/mls-listings-planner-hector-v3.3-done/README.md

-# Real Estate Listing Map
+# MLS Listings Map
-Real estate listings sourced from an Excel file and used with the Google Maps API.
+Web application that makes use of the Google Maps API to manage MLS listings sourced from an Excel file.